sveltejs/svelte/DEVELOPER_GUIDE.md

 });
 ```

-what this snippet of code is doing is
+What this snippet of code is doing is:

-- Checking if the function declaration has an Identifier (basically if it's a named or anonymous function)
+- checking if the function declaration has an identifier (basically if it's a named or anonymous function)
 - if it has one it's declaring a new variable in the current scope
 - creating a new scope (since in Javascript when you create a function you are creating a new lexical scope) with the current scope as the parent
 - declare every argument of the function in the newly created scope
 - invoking the next method that will continue the AST traversal, with the brand new scope as the current scope

-The same is obviously true for svelte specific nodes too: the `SnippetBlock` visitor looks basically identical to the `FunctionDeclaration` one:
+The same is obviously true for Svelte-specific nodes too: the `SnippetBlock` visitor looks basically identical to the `FunctionDeclaration` one:

 ```ts
 walk(ast, state, {